NikitaThomas/Support-Vector-Machine-Models-to-Detect-Diabetes/README.md

 # Support-Vector-Machine-Models-to-Predict-Diabetes

 This project conducts exploratory analysis on the Pima Indains Diabetes dataset obtained from the National Institute of Diabetes and Digestive and Kidney Diseases.
+Data pre-processing was performed specifically dealing with NA values.
+Analyses include aggregate statistics, distributions of each feature, and relationships between features.

 ### Attribute Information: